About

 “Hoa Nguyen’s poems might appear fragmented at first—like pieces of broken china … but the pieces of image and story that make up her poems prove to be more particle than fragment, each integral and necessary.
 The space between these particles is as meaningful as the space between stars.
 The poems move according to an order that reveals its presence slowly, offering humor and beauty as rewards along the way”

 With the poet Dale Smith, Hoa founded a small press journal of poetry and poetics, publishing contemporary poets such as Amiri Baraka, Alice Notley, Kenward Elmslie, and Eileen Myles.
-Nationally distributed, Skanky Possum has received attention from media such as The Baltimore Sun and Poets and Writers.
+Nationally distributed, Skanky Possum received attention from media such as The Baltimore Sun and Poets and Writers.
 In 2002, as editor of Best American Poetry, Robert Creeley selected poems by four poets that were published in Issue 6 of Skanky Possum.
-Skanky Possum’s catalogue has been collected by several prominent archives and Special Collections including San Francisco University, SUNY Buffalo, University of Arizona’s Poetry Center, and the New York Public Library.
-Her contributions to local and national poetry communities through reading series curation and editing has been documented by co-editor Dale Smith in a publication for the University of Buffalo Libraries Among the Neighbors 4.
+As an imprint, Skanky Possum published chap-and full-length books and it’s catalogue has been collected by several prominent archives and Special Collections including San Francisco University, SUNY Buffalo, University of Arizona’s Poetry Center, and the New York Public Library.
+Hoa’s contributions to local and national poetry communities through her reading series curation and editing has been documented by co-editor Dale Smith in a publication for the University of Buffalo Libraries Among the Neighbors 4.

-Participation in roles of mentorship and service are critical features to her life as a writer and educator, illustrating her practice of supporting writing communities to better shape and understand shared values and concerns.
+Participation in roles of mentorship and service are critical features to Hoa’s life as a writer and educator, illustrating her practice of supporting writing communities to better shape and understand shared values and concerns.
 To that end, she remains a strong public proponent and advocate of contemporary poetry through professional service in literary assessment, selection, and editing roles.
-As editor she selected and introduced the 2020 Griffin Poetry Prize Anthology, the 2018 edition of Best Canadian Poetry in English, and the Poetry in Voice 2018-2020 anthologies.
-She has served as a judge for major literary prizes including the 2023 Four Quartets Prize, the Glascock Poetry Competition Centennial, the 2022 CBC Poetry Prize, the 2020 Griffin International Poetry Prize, the 2020 Klein Prize for the Quebec Writers' Federation, and the 2019 Latner Prize for the Writers Trust.
-She has also served as juror for a Writer’s Works in Progress Grant for Ontario Arts Council in 2016; as judge for the 2016 and 2017 bpNichol Chapbook Awards; and as the final judge for manuscript selection for book prizes for presses such as OmniDawn, Saturnalia, and Fence Books.
+As editor Hoa selected and introduced the 2020 Griffin Poetry Prize Anthology, the 2018 edition of Best Canadian Poetry in English, and the Poetry in Voice 2018-2020 anthologies.
+She has served as a judge for major literary prizes, including the 2019 Latner Prize for the Writers Trust and the 2020 Griffin International Poetry Prize.
+More recently, she judged the 2022 CBC Poetry Prize, the Glascock Poetry Competition Centennial, and the 2023 Four Quartets Prize.

 Hoa is a member of She Who Has No Master(s), a collective of womxn and nonbinary writers of the Vietnamese diaspora who engage in collaborative, polyvocal, and hybrid-poetic works to enact a politics of connection across diasporic boundaries.
 Through a collaborative writing and art process, SWHNM explores multi-voiced collectivity, encounters, in-between spaces and (dis)places of the Vietnamese and Southeast Asian diaspora.
-In 2021, she became a founding mentor in SWHNM’s writing mentorship program designed for and led by Vietnamese and SE Asian diasporic women and nonbinary writers.
+Hoa has been a frequent collaborator with the collective since 2017.
+Her involvement includes participation in residencies, curation, creation, and performance, with recent contributions to UC Berkeley’s Holloway Reading Series, Fertile Fest (Toronto), Pratt Institute's Writing Programs, PRISM International, and The Studios at Mass MoCA.

 A Thousand Times You Lose Your Treasure